 TN status can be approved for up to three years at a time.
 Extensions are possible, but multiple requests for extensions could result in denial because a TN carries only "nonimmigrant" intent, as opposed to an H-1B, which carries both immigrant and nonimmigrant intent.

-In order to initiate a TN petition, the Department must complete the Department Sponsorship Form and Checklist, and the foreign national must complete the Foreign National Form and Checklist below.
+In order to initiate a TN petition, the Department must complete the Department Sponsorship Form and Checklist and provide a job description, and the foreign national must complete the Foreign National Form and Checklist below.